 The objective of the Club shall be: (a) to promote and forward all activities pertaining to water sports; (b) to promote sociability with the purpose of fostering close relations with other sportspersons; and,(c)to stimulate and encourage good moral and instructive entertainment.

 ARTICLE III — Membership & Dues

 Section 1.
 There shall be nine (9) classes of membership, namely:

 - Super Senior

 - Senior Associate

 - Out of Country Section

 Section 2.
-Any person above the age of thirty‐five (35) years, whose character and reputation are deemed to be satisfactory to the Board of Directors may become a Senior member upon election by the Board of Directors and notification by the Commodore, Secretary, or the Club Manager.
+Any person above the age 40 or above, whose character and reputation are deemed to be satisfactory to the Board of Directors may become a Senior member upon election by the Board of Directors and notification by the Commodore, Secretary, or the Club Manager.